 Public Works) that will be affected by the proposed development must be included in the Report.
-Provide a detailed alternative propert site development plan / site map (see below) as Appendix B1 to this BAR; and if applicable, all ies and locations.
+Provide a detailed alternative propert site development plan / site map (see below) as Appendix B1 to this BAR; and if applicable, all lies and locations.
 Site Plan: Detailed site development plan(s) must be prepared for each alternative site or alternative activity.
-The site plans must contain or conform to the following: The detailed site plan must preferably be at a scale of 1:500 or at an appropriate scale.
-The scale must be clearly indicated on the plan, preferably together with a linear scale.
-The property boundaries and numbers of all the properties within 50m of the site must be indicated on the site plan.
-On land where the property has not been defined, the co-ordinates of the area in which the proposed activity or development is proposed must be provided.
-The current land use (not zoning) as well as the land use zoning of each of the adjoining properties must be clearly indicated on the site plan.
-The position of each component of the proposed activity or development as well as any other structures on the site must be indicated on the site plan.
-Services, including electricity supply cables (indicate aboveground or underground), water supply pipelines, boreholes, sewage pipelines, storm water infrastructure and access roads that will form part of the proposed development must be clearly indicated on the site plan.
-Servitudes and an indication of the purpose of each servitude must be indicated on the site plan.
-Sensitive environmental elements within 100m of the site must be included on the site plan.
-Seastitive environmental elements within 100m of the site must be included on the site plan, including (but not limited to): Watercourses / Rivers / Wetlands Flood lines (i.e., 1:100 year, 1:50 year and 1:10 year where applicable); Coastal Risk Zones as delineated for the Western Cape by the Department of Environmental Affairs and Development Planning ("DEA&amp;DP"): Ridges; Cultural and historical features/landscapes; Areas with indigenous vegetation (even if degraded or infested with alien species).
-Whenever the slope proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred and alternative sites indicating any areas that should be avoided, including buffer areas.
-Site photographs Colour photographs of the site that shows the overall condition of the site and its surroundings (taken on the site and taken from outside the site) with a description of each photograph.
+The site plans must contain or conform to the following: • The detailed site plan must preferably be at a scale of 1:500 or at an appropriate scale.
+The scale must be clearly indicated on the plan, preferably together with a linear scale. • The property boundaries and numbers of all the properties within 50m of the site must be indicated on the site plan. • On land where the property has not been defined, the co-ordinates of the area in which the proposed activity or development is proposed must be provided. • The current land use (not zoning) as well as the land use zoning of each of the adjoining properties must be clearly indicated on the site plan. • The position of each component of the proposed activity or development as well as any other structures on the site must be indicated on the site plan. • Services, including electricity supply cables (indicate aboveground or underground), water supply pipelines, boreholes, sewage pipelines, storm water infrastructure and access roads that will form part of the proposed development must be clearly indicated on the site plan. • Servitudes and an indication of the purpose of each servitude must be indicated on the site plan. • Sensitive environmental elements within 100m of the site must be included on the site plan, including (but not limited to): • Watercourses / Rivers / Wetlands • Flood lines (i.e., 1:100 year, 1:50 year and 1:10 year where applicable); • Coastal Risk Zones as delineated for the Western Cape by the Department of Environmental Affairs and Development Planning ("DEA&DP"): • Ridges; • Cultural and historical features/landscapes; • Areas with indigenous vegetation (even if degraded or infested with alien species). • Whenever the slope of the site exceeds 1:10, a contour map of the site must be submitted. • North arrow A map/site plan must also be provided at an appropriate scale, which superimposes the proposed development and its Site photographs Colour photographs of the site that shows the overall condition of the site and its surroundings (taken on the site and taken from outside the site) with a description of each photograph.
 The vantage points from which the photographs were taken must be indicated on the site plan, or locality plan as applicable.
 If available, please also provide a recent aerial photograph.
 Photographs must be attached to this BAR as Appendix C .
 The aerial photograph(s) should be supplemented with additional photographs of relevant features on the site.
 Date of photographs must be included.
 Please note that the above requirements must be duplicated for all alternative sites.
 Biodiversity Overlay Map: A map of the relevant biodiversity information and conditions must be provided as an overlay map on the property/site plan.
 The Map must be attached to this BAR as Appendix D .
 Linear activities or development and multiple properties GPS co-ordinates must be provided in degrees, minutes and seconds using the Hartebeeshoek 94 WGS84 co-ordinate system.
 Where numerous properties/sites are involved (linear activities) you must attach a list of the Farm Name(s)/Portion(s)/Erf number(s) to this BAR as an Appendix.
-For linear activities that are longer than 500m, please provide a map with the co-ordinates taken every 100m along the route to this BAR as Appendix A3
+For linear activities that are longer than 500m, please provide a map with the co-ordinates taken every 100m along the route to this BAR as Appendix A3.